• Skip to main content

 An overhead shot showing the ingredients needed to make vegan banana cake.

-Flour – Just for you, I tested two versions of this cake until they were perfect, a vegan version and a vegan-gluten-free version.
+Flour – Just for you, I tested two versions of this dairy-free banana cake until they were perfect: a vegan version and a vegan-gluten-free version.
+For the vegan (not gluten-free) version, you will need all-purpose white flour.

-NOTE: When you're baking, getting an accurate flour measurement is key for the best results, no matter the type you're using.
+Anytime you bake, it's very important to make sure your flour measurement is accurate.
+It's key for the very best results possible, no matter the type you're using.
 Check out my article on how to measure flour correctly before you get started!

-Puréed Bananas – Use spotty bananas that are soft and very ripe and use a food processor, a blender, or a stick blender to purée them until there are no chunks left.
-If you don't have a blender, mash the bananas very well with a fork until it's smooth and has no chunks left.
+Puréed Bananas – Use spotty bananas that are soft and very ripe, and use a food processor, a blender, or a stick blender to purée them until there are no chunks left.
+If you don't have a blender, mash the bananas very well with a fork until they're smooth and have no chunks left.

-NOTE: The bananas you use for baking should be very ripe or overripe and still have some yellow skin but also have many brown spots.
-Don't use bananas that are leaking, or have spots of mould.
-Bananas that are still green or are hard to peel are not ripe enough and will result in a dry cake that does not have the proper flavour and texture.
+The bananas you use for a vegan baking recipe with banana (or any baking recipe with banana!), should be very ripe or overripe with plenty of brown spots and some yellow remaining.
+Avoid bananas that are leaking or have mould.
+Bananas that are green or hard to peel aren’t ripe enough and will result in a dry cake with little banana flavour and the wrong texture.

-Sugar – You can use either brown sugar or coconut sugar, just make sure it's vegan (organic sugar is always vegan).
+Sugar – I tested with both brown sugar and coconut sugar, and both work very well.
+Make sure the sugar you use is vegan (organic sugar is always vegan).
 Keep in mind that each type requires a different amount, so take note of the different measurements in the recipe.
-I haven't tested with liquid sweeteners like pure maple syrup or agave syrup, and I haven't experimented with any artificial sweeteners.

 Oil - This recipe is made without butter, instead, you'll need a neutral-flavoured vegetable oil, such as safflower or sunflower oil.
 Coconut oil is also an option, but if you use it, make sure your other ingredients are at room temperature to prevent it from solidifying when you add it to the mix.